bitwarden/contributing-docs/docs/architecture/adr/0015-short-lived-browser-services.md

 ## Context and Problem Statement

-[ADR 003](./0003-observable-data-services.md) introduced the usage of Observables into our TypeScript codebase.
+[ADR-003](./0003-observable-data-services.md) introduced the usage of Observables into our TypeScript codebase.
 That same ADR describes using `ngDestroy` to trigger unsubscribing from all subscribed `Observables`.
 However, `ngDestroy` is only called when the Angular router is used to navigate away from the page.
 In SPAs, this isn't a problem.
 If the router isn't used, it means you